6-Monoacetylmorphine: Synthesis

 The production of black tar heroin results in significant amounts of 6-MAM in the final product.
 6-MAM is approximately 30 percent more active than diacetylmorphine itself, This is why despite lower heroin content, black tar heroin may be more potent than some other forms of heroin.
-6-MAM can be synthesized from morphine using glacial acetic acid with an organic base as a catalyst.
+6-MAM can be synthesized from morphine using glacial acetic acid with concentrated sulfuric acid as a catalyst.
 The acetic acid must be of a high purity (97–99 per cent) for the acid to properly acetylate the morphine at the 6th position effectively creating 6-MAM.
 Acetic acid is used rather than acetic anhydride, as acetic acid is not strong enough to acetylate the phenolic 3-hydroxy group but is able to acetylate the 6-hydroxy group, thus selectively producing 6-MAM rather than heroin.
 Acetic acid is a convenient way to produce 6-MAM, as acetic acid also is not a watched chemical as it is the main component of vinegar.

 Chemistry

 Detection in bodily fluids

 Since 6-MAM is a metabolite unique to heroin, its presence in the urine confirms heroin use.
 This is significant because a urine immunoassay drug screen typically tests for morphine, which is a metabolite of a number of legal and illegal opiates/opioids such as codeine, morphine sulfate, and heroin.
-Trace amounts of 6-MAM, a specific metabolite of heroin, are also excreted for approximately 6–8 hours following heroin use.
-So a urine specimen must be collected soon after the last heroin use; however, the presence of 6-MAM suggests that heroin was used as recently as within the last day.
+Trace amounts of 6-MAM are excreted approximately 6–8 hours following heroin use.

-6-MAM is naturally found in trace amounts in the brain of certain mammals.
+6-MAM is naturally found in trace amounts in rat and cow brains.